 “This way!”
-Danae cried, running back toward her sister.
-Paramedics ran for him, and motioned for a stretcher to follow.
+Danae cried and pointed the way back toward her sister.
+Paramedics ran for him and motioned for a stretcher to follow.

 “Miss, what happened?” a paramedic asked Darcey.

 “There was a man, Paparazzi, taking pictures, and Clint tried to stop him.
 He got slammed in the chest with that man’s shoulders.
-I’ve never seen anyone take a hit like that.”
-Darcey was crying.
+I’ve never seen anyone take a hit like that,” Darcey cried.

-They got Clint on a board and took him from the scene, and campus police began looking for an older man in the area who fit the description.
+They got Clint on a backboard and took him from the scene, and campus police began to look for an older man in the area who fit the description.

 “Nae, I’m sorry he was here.
 I swear I never told him.”
-Darcey was so upset, visibly shaking and worried about Clint.
+Darcey was so upset and worried about Clint.
 “Would you drive me to the hospital?
 I need to be with him.”

-Danae was shaken too, but she agreed to take her.
+Danae was upset and shaking, but she agreed.
 “I’m glad he was here.
 What was that man doing?”

 “He was Paparazzi, so two guesses.”

-The girls quickly gathered their things and ran for the car.
-Danae drove them to the hospital.
+The girls quickly gathered their things and ran toward the car—Danae drove them to the hospital.
 Darcey showed her student ID and was able to go back with him while they worked on him.
 Danae paced outside the ER, worried for Darcey and Clint.
 When he went in for imaging, Darcey was escorted out and joined Danae in the waiting room.

 “How does it look?” she asked Darcey.

 “They think he just has some bruised ribs.
 He got the wind knocked out of him, but he’s breathing a little better now.
 He’s in a lot of pain, but there doesn’t seem to be anything broken.
 He just went for an x-ray, so we’ll know more in a little while.”
 Danae hugged her sister.
-“He gave me this,” Darcey said, reaching into her pocket.
+“He gave me this,” Darcey said, reached into her pocket, and retrieved the memory stick.
 “It came from the Paparazzi’s camera.
-I guess he didn’t want to take a chance that he had taken any photos of us.”
-Danae put the card into her camera and looked at the photos, sickened and disgusted at what she saw.
-Almost all of them were of her, close up and personal, and she was wearing nothing in all of them.
+I guess Clint didn’t want to take the chance that slimeball had taken photos of us.”
+Danae put the card into her camera and looked at the pictures, sickened and disgusted at what she saw.
+Most of them were of her, close up and personal, and she was naked in every single one of them.